Irina Tokmakova: Career

 The first literary translation into Russian undertaken by Tokmakova was a collection of Swedish folk songs for children.
 These had been sent to her by a visiting Swedish energy executive named Borgqvist, who had recognised her love for Swedish song.
-Initially, the translation was meant for her son, but Tokmakova's husband took it to a publishing house, which then printed it in the magazines Merry pictures and Murzilka.
+Initially, the translation was meant for her son, but Tokmakova's husband took it to a publishing house, which then printed it in the magazines Merry Pictures and Murzilka.

 The writers Samuil Marshak and Agniya Barto saw Tokmakova's works in Murzilka and encouraged her to write and publish more.
 Subsequently, Leo Tokmakov illustrated many of their books.

 To join the Union of Soviet Writers, Tokmakova needed sponsorships from three members; Marshak, Boris Zakhoder and Valentin Berestov recommended her.

-Her first book of poetry, illustrated by Leo Tokmakov, was titledTrees, and was published in 1962.
+Her first book of poetry, illustrated by Leo Tokmakov and published in 1962, was titled Trees.

 Tokmakova was able to travel abroad to attend international seminars and conferences on children's literature.
 She was a juror for the Hans Christian Andersen Award.